 Bone density is improved through weight bearing exercise.
 This is a widely accepted fact.
 In many ways, sleeping on the floor is a weight bearing exercise.
 Your skeleton is what supports you against the hard floor and this does not happen so much in a bed.
 Beds absorb the pressure that sleeping on the floor would transmit into your body thereby putting more stretch into your muscles and discouraging your bones from building and maintaining the strength that’s facilitated with the resistance of sleeping on a hard floor.

 We’re always being bombarded with adverts and write ups in health + fitness magazines about bone density, reasons to join a gym and lift weights with the frequent citation that it helps maintain and strengthen our bones.
 But how much bone building and weight bearing will you really do in an hourly 3 times per week gym visit ?
 And would it be anywhere near as efficient as what you can quite literally achieve in your sleep over the course of your 6-10 hours in bed?
 Building bone while you sleep surely has to be the preferred option in a hectic, time starved lifestyle?
 Surely?
-If you don’t use it, you lose it, right?
+If you don’t use it, you lose it, or so they say.

 It’s natural to assume a foetal position when lying in a nice comfy bed.
 But think about what happens when you do that!
 Essentially, in the foetal position, you’re closing up your rib cage.
 As your head moves forward towards your knees and you pull your knees up, your ribcage becomes more contracted and therefore your lungs are constricted which means it’s harder to breath well while you’re asleep.

-4. Improved posture
+4. Improved posture/body alignment

 I believe many people suffer needless pain and injury because of bad posture.
 During the first week that I slept on the floor I found it a bit of a stretch on my neck when I lay flat on my back.
-I don’t feel that stretch anymore because I’ve got used to it.
+I don’t feel that stretch anymore because I’ve gotten used to it.
 I believe that initial stretch was due to bad postural habits that were created by my seated-in-front of the computer lifestyle which is commonplace and unavoidable and downright unnatural.
 So, I figure if one’s head is misaligned when you walk then one’s entire body is out of balance and joints have to support pressure in ways they were never supposed to, leading to injury.
 Aside from that, the Quasi Modo posture surely has to lead to the less efficient breathing as mentioned in the previous point.

 Interestingly, since sleeping on the floor, I find myself naturally inclined to adopt a head up, shoulders back, chest forward posture when I’m walking and running.
 I think, aside from opening your lungs more, feeling better and most probably looking better, that one also emanates more confidence.
 Not intentionally, you understand, but just because of the fact that you FEEL more confident and it’s only natural that if you feel it that you take on the appearance of it.